Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Pittsburgh and its opponents have not yet combined to score more than 45.5 points in a game this season.
+- Pittsburgh's games have yet to go over 45.5 points this season.

-- The combined points per game average of the two teams, 39.4, is 6.1 points fewer than Sunday's over/under.
+- Sunday's total is 6.1 points higher than the combined 39.4 PPG average of the two teams.

 - These two squads surrender a combined 49.7 points per game, 4.2 more than this contest's over/under.